-India saw double-digit growth in the smartphone market in Q2 2019, making it the fastest-growing smartphone market of its size globally.
-The growth is expected to increase in the festive season, which lasts from Onam to January 2019, as smartphone sales — both online and offline — increase exponentially.
+India saw double-digit growth in the smartphone market in Q2 of 2019, making it the fastest-growing smartphone market of its size globally.
+The growth is expected to increase in the festive season, which lasts from Onam to January 2020, as smartphone sales — both online and offline — increase exponentially.

 Incidentally, according to data released by TRAI, the growth rate for new mobile phone subscribers has slowed down.